 The Headmasters has been a fun series to watch.
 There are some cheesy slapstick moments, and Daniel and Wheelie are still around, but the good outweighs the bad for the most part.
 I’m not as excited for Masterforce, as I’ve heard it’s not as good.
 But Victory will surely be better.
 Follow me on Twitter for a daily dose of Japanese G1 in haiku form, and see the whole collection here!

 My third book is finally here!
 The Thing from the Drive-in is now available at the Kindle Store.

 And it’s all my fault.

 Before I found the marble, I was just a typical twelve-year-old nerd.
 My only problems were beating my buddy’s arcade scores and hiding my secret crush.
-Then the marble zapped a movie screen, bringing a monster to life!
 Now I’m trying to stop an atomic dinosaur from destroying the whole town.

 Not exactly your typical Friday night.